MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/troubleshoot-examples.md

 - Review all AI generated responses and validate their correctness, applicability, potential outcomes (such as costs, security, etc.) before taking action based on those responses.
 - Never save application secrets and credentials in source code.
+- Never submit application secrets and/or credentials in questions or code when you ask Copilot questions.

 ## Example prompts for troubleshooting your apps

 Suppose you want to troubleshoot your application and decide to use GitHub Copilot for Azure Preview to help.
-To begin, you can start with an open ended question and then adding details like specific timeframes, specific errors, or specific services and technologies.
+To begin, you can start with an open ended question and then add details like specific timeframes, specific errors, or specific services and technologies.

 ### Asking open-ended questions